day8/re-frame/docs/Effects.md

 There isn't one.

-`do-effects` does not currently allow you to control the order in which side effects occur.
+`do-effects` does not currently provide you with control over the order in which side effects occur.
 The `:db` side effect might happen before `:dispatch`, or not.

-If you feel you need ordering, then please open an issue and explain the usecase.
-It is the current absence of good usecases which have lead to this not being implemented.
+*Note:* if you feel you need ordering, then please open an issue and explain the usecase.
+The current absence of good usecases is the reason it isn't implemented.
+Give us some and we'll revisit.

-If ever ordering was needed, it might be handled via metadata on `:effects`.
-And perhaps allow `reg-fx` to optionally take two functions:
+*Further Note:* if ever ordering was needed, it might be handled via metadata on `:effects`.
+Also, perhaps allow `reg-fx` to optionally take two functions:
-- an effects pre-process fn <--- new
+- an effects pre-process fn <--- new.
+Takes `:effects` returns `:effects`
 - the effects handler, as already discussed.

 Anyway, these are all just possibilities.
 But not needed or implemented yet.